roytang/blog/content/post/2024/07/weeknotes-07-14/index.md

 This past week (Sunday through Saturday) Google Fit says I only walked a total of 30,954 steps.
 Sunday to Tuesday were lost due to a general lack of time, and that just kept unmotivated for the rest of the week; I only hit the 10k target during Wednesday, though Thursday was close.
 Hoping to get back into it this week.

+This is yet another cruel reminder of the kind of adjustment I would have to make if I ever go back to a full-time office job.

 ### Some Links of Interest

 - [It’s not about nostalgia, it’s about human connection • rscottjones](https://rscottjones.com/its-not-about-nostalgia-its-about-human-connection/)